Restrictions on Submanifolds via Focal Radius Bounds: Abstract

 This is a special case of a similar theorem for intermediate Ricci curvature, and leads to a $C^{1,\alpha}$ compactness result for submanifolds, as well as a \textquotedblleft soul-type\textquotedblright\ structure theorem for manifolds with nonnegative $k^{th}$--intermediate Ricci curvature that have a closed submanifold with dimension $\geq k$ and infinite focal radius.

 To prove these results, we use a new comparison lemma for Jacobi fields from \cite{GuijWilh} that exploits Wilking's transverse Jacobi equation.
 The new comparison lemma also yields new information about group actions, Riemannian submersions, and submetries, including generalizations to intermediate Ricci curvature of results of Chen and Grove.
+None of these results can be obtained with just classical Riccati comparison (see Subsection \ref {subsect: classic comp} for details.)

 \pdfbookmark[1]{Introduction}{Introduction}